bookmark

 How To Check Your IQ

-Do you know that your IQ can fluctuate over time, especially during key developmental years such as adolescence.
-While IQ scores tend to stabilize in adulthood, it’s important to track your IQ periodically to get an accurate measure of your cognitive abilities.
+IQ scores can fluctuate over time, particularly during key developmental stages such as adolescence.
+While they tend to stabilize in adulthood, checking your IQ periodically can help provide a more accurate picture of your cognitive abilities.
 Here’s how you can check and monitor your IQ:

 1. Take a Reliable IQ Test